ZanderCow/MachineLearningVisualization/README.md

 This is that program that visualizes how graident decent works from a visual perspective, so that it makes more sense to people who don't understand it hopefully.

-in the main class there is a variable called function this is the mathmatical function that fits the data.
+in the main class there is a variable called function.
+- this is the mathmatical function that fits the data.
-You can you should be able to use proper notation like x^2, but I only designed it to work for polynomials
+- You can you should be able to use proper notation like x^2, but I only designed it to work for polynomials (I decided to build a interpreter that tries to understand the mathematical notation, and convert that to a numpy - representation and that alone was really tedious to implement, so I probably won't make it work for exponential logarithm functions or logarithmic regression)

 When you open up the program there is two inputs